 ©Frank Fennema/Shutterstock.com

-The hagfish belongs to the subphylum Vertebrata because, although they have no spinal column, they have rudimentary vertebrae.
+The hagfish belongs to the subphylum Vertebrata because, although they have no spinal column, it has rudimentary vertebrae.
 Then the hagfish is in the superclass Cyclostomata and the class Myxini; however, they were once in the historical class called Agnatha, for jawless fish (agnathans), with lampreys.
 Classification names and members have been adjusted through the years as more is learned about the various life forms and their characteristics.

 The order is Myxiniformes.
 There is only one family of hagfish, Myxinidae, but there are six genera.
 Sometimes, they are classified into two families, the other being Eptatretidae.
 All the species have the common characteristics of a jawless mouth and a cartilaginous skull with no spinal column.